Whey vs Casein Price Per Gram of Protein: Which Is Cheaper?

 The Quick Version

-Whey and casein are both milk proteins, but your body handles them differently.
-This affects when you should use each—and how much you'll pay.
+Whey and casein are both milk proteins, but your body digests them differently.
+That affects when you should use each—and how much you'll pay.

 Whey Protein